Presidency of Woodrow Wilson: Historical reputation

+Looking northeast at the tomb of Woodrow Wilson in the Wilson Bay of the south nave of the Washington National Cathedral in Washington, D.C.

 Wilson is generally ranked by historians and political scientists as one of the better presidents.
 A 2018 poll of the American Political Science Association's Presidents and Executive Politics section ranked Wilson as the 10th best president.
 A 2017 C-SPAN poll of historians ranked Wilson as the 11th best president.
 However, a 2006 poll of historians ranked Wilson's unwillingness to compromise on the Treaty of Versailles as the fourth-worst mistake made by a sitting president.

 In the view of some historians, Wilson, more than any of his predecessors, took steps towards the creation of a strong federal government that would protect ordinary citizens against the overwhelming power of large corporations.
 Many of Wilson's accomplishments, including the Federal Reserve, the Federal Trade Commission, the graduated income tax, and labor laws, continued to influence the United States long after Wilson's death.
 He is generally regarded as a key figure in the establishment of Modern American liberalism, and a strong influence on future presidents such as Franklin D. Roosevelt and Lyndon B. Johnson.
 Cooper argues that in terms of impact and ambition, only the New Deal and the Great Society rival the domestic accomplishments of Wilson's presidency.
 Wilson's idealistic foreign policy, which came to be known as Wilsonianism, also cast a long shadow over American foreign policy, and Wilson's League of Nations influenced the development of the United Nations.
 However, Wilson's record on civil rights has often been attacked.
 Wilson's administration saw a new level of segregation among the federal government, and Wilson's Cabinet included several racists.

 Perhaps the harshest attack on Wilson's diplomacy comes from Stanford historian Thomas A. Bailey in two books that remain heavily cited by scholars, Woodrow Wilson and the Lost Peace (1944) and Woodrow Wilson and the Great Betrayal (1945), Bailey:

 contended that Wilson's wartime isolationism, as well as his peace proposals at war's end, were seriously flawed.
 Highlighting the fact that American delegates encountered staunch opposition to Wilson's proposed League of Nations, Bailey concluded that the president and his diplomatic staff essentially sold out, compromising important American ideals to secure mere fragments of Wilson's progressive vision.
 Hence, while Bailey primarily targeted President Wilson in these critiques, others, including House, did not emerge unscathed.